quchen/articles/README.md

 - [reader_instance_derived.md][reader] shows step by step how the golfed instance of Reader (as presented in LYAH, for example) can be derived from something sensible and readable.
+- [seqm_proposal.md][seqm-proposal] contains the proposal text for a new basic Haskell function to force strictness of a monadic computation.
 - [unmaintainable_haskell.md][unmaintain] describes how to write unmaintainable Haskell code in the spirit of [How to write unmaintainable code][unmaintain-org]
 - [useful_techniques.md][useful] shows some neat little Haskell tricks I've